“The greatness of a nation and its moral progress can be judged by the way its animals are treated.”

 The existing 40+-year-old shelter had several makeshift buildings, was loud and overcrowded, and lacked natural light and good ventilation.
 Let’s just say the facility was not “warm and fuzzy”…even if the animals were.
 Adoptions were minimal, attracting volunteers was a challenge, and fostering positive attitudes among staff was difficult at best.
 Simply put…the shelter had gone to the dogs.
 What a grrreat day it was when the new Placer County Animal Services Center (PCASC) was operational.

 The 29,500-square-foot, two-story, LEED Gold facility is a welcome destination that not only supports the animals, but the humans looking to serve or adopt them.
 The connection between animals and people is a focus of our animal care facility design.
-Paying careful attention to the wellness of both, Dreyfuss + Blackford Architecture integrated the latest best practices for disease and odor control, as well as acoustics to promote health, reduce stress, and create a calming environment.
+Paying careful attention to the wellness of both, Dreyfuss + Blackford Architecture and Animal Arts Design Studios, Inc., integrated the latest best practices for disease and odor control, as well as acoustics to promote health, reduce stress, and create a calming environment.
 It seems to be working.

 “The animals transformed in the first 15 minutes of being in the new building.
 It was amazing to watch.
 We saw the dogs and cats go from stressed, nervous, pacing, or downright depressed, to quieter and happier.
 They are finally able to just relax and be animals.”― Wesley Nicks, Director of Animal Services

 There’s No Place Like Home